 A young person may also be given a curfew to make sure they do not go to places that may encourage further offending.

 Some young people may need extra support and advice from a person who is outside of their family.
 These young people may have a youth support officer (mentor) who can give them advice about family, school or social matters.
 There are male and female youth support officers who represent different cultures so they can work closely with the young person and support their re-entry into the community.
 An effort is made to look after the unique needs of young Aboriginal people and young people with a disability.

 Youth Justice Services (Regional)Show more

-Regional Youth Justice Services currently operate in the Goldfields, Mid-West Gascoyne, West Kimberley, East Kimberley and the Pilbara regions.
+Youth Justice Services currently operate in the Goldfields, Mid-West Gascoyne, West Kimberley, East Kimberley, Pilbara and the southern regions.

 Youth Justice Services in the regions offer:

 - supervision and support of young people on community orders

 - an extended-hours bail service to help police find a responsible adult to provide bail for young people who are eligible for bail

 - a youth bail service that provides limited short-term supervised accommodation as a last resort to custody for young people who have been given bail but have no-one to bail them and nowhere to go

 - psychological support.